 - Know where your traffic is coming from

-- Tony Jaros ofÂ SiriusDecisionsÂ recommendsÂ that B2B marketers specifically measure their content based on these three metrics:
+- Tony Jaros ofÂ SiriusDecisionsÂ recommendsÂ B2B marketers specifically measure their content based on these three metrics:

 - Content utilization